saud-learning-services/automated-video-brander/README.md

 # Top and Tail Stitcher

+🚨 PRIVATE REPO DO NOT SHARE 🚨
+This repo will be publicly published when we have a stable **Version 1**

 ## ⚠️ Important Use Case Information
 * Editors will need to ensure that tops are created ~6s (working on automating this part as well)
 * Only works with **1920x1080 (MP4)**